A generalized risk approach to path inference based on hidden Markov models: Introduction

 \subsection{Organization of the rest of the paper}

-In this paper, we consider the segmentation problem in the more general framework of statistical learning.
+In this paper, we consider the path inference problem in the more general framework of statistical learning.
 Namely, we consider sequence {\it classifier} mappings and optimality criteria for their selection.
+When all $g_t$'s are obtained using the same decoding principle, or optimality criterion, we refer to them collectively as a {\it classification method}, or simply, {\it decoder}, $g$.
+Where this causes no ambiguity, we will simply be writing $g(x^t)$ instead of $g_t(x^t)$.
 In Section \ref{sec:risk}, criteria for optimality of $g$ are naturally formulated in terms of risk minimization whereby $R(s^T|x^T)$, the {\it risk of} $s^T$, derives from a suitable {\it loss function}.
-In Section \ref{sec:combrisk}, we consider families of risk functions which naturally generalize those corresponding to the Viterbi and PMAP solutions (Subsection \ref{subsec:viterbipmap}).
+In Section \ref{sec:combrisk}, we consider families of risk functions which naturally generalize those corresponding to the Viterbi and PMAP solutions (subsection \ref{subsec:viterbipmap}).
 Furthermore, as shown in Section \ref{sec:bridge}, these risk functions define a family of path decoders parameterized by an integer $k$ with $k=1$ and $k\to\infty$ corresponding to the PMAP and Viterbi cases, respectively (Theorem \ref{k-block}).
-We also show the close connection between the aforementioned family of decoders and the Rabiner $k$-block approach.
-If needed, then the new family of decoders can easily be embedded into a yet wider class with a principled criterion of optimality.

-All these decoders (classifiers) would only be of theoretical interest if they could not be easily calculated.
+A continuous mapping via $k=1/(1-\alpha)$, $0\le \alpha\le 1$ compactifies this parameterization and further enriches the solution space by including fractional $k$.
+It is then discussed how the new family of decoders can be embedded into yet a wider class with a principled criterion of optimality.
+We also compare the new family of decoders with the Rabiner $k$-block approach.
+Any decoder (classifier) would only be of theoretical interest if it could not be efficiently computed.
 In Section \ref{sec:combrisk}, we show that all of the newly defined decoders can be implemented efficiently as a dynamic programming algorithm in the usual forward-backward manner with essentially the same (computational as well as memory) complexity as the PMAP or Viterbi decoders (Theorem \ref{dyn}).
+Recent advances in the asymptotic theory of some of the main decoders and risks presented in this paper is reviewed in Section \ref{sec:asy} together with sketches of how these may be relevant in practice.
+Various further extensions are discussed in the concluding Section \ref{sec:discussion}.